 - and further north there is another intermediate surf break featuring a left-hand wave

-For those of you who already know how to surf, you can simply rent a board from Sayulita Surf School for around 100 MXN per session.
+For those of you who already know how to surf, you can simply rent a board off the beach for around 100 MXN per session.

-If you have never surfed before this is your chance!
-I highly recommend getting surf lessons with an experienced guide from Sayulita Surf School.
+And if you have never surfed before, this is your chance to learn and I highly recommend booking a surf lesson with an experienced surf coach.

 Surfing in Sayulita

 The main square in town, Sayulita Plaza is a cool spot to check out during your trip.

 The Plaza is surrounded by bars, restaurants, food stalls, and street vendors, making it a great place to grab some food and enjoy it beneath one of the many shady trees.